-In both phases, each subject wore a Ture vision.
-Contact Lens on each eyer of 30-day continuous wear basis.
+In both phases, each subject wore a Pure Vision® Contact Lens on each eye on a In both phases, each subject wore a rure vision ~ Contact Lens on each eyec 30-day continuous wear basis.
 Lenses were worn overnight without removal 22-29 consecutive nights, and were removed and replaced with new lenses of morning of the 30th day.

 Follow-up visits were scheduled at 6-month intervals following the Enrollment Visit.
-At the Enrollment Visit and at all scheduled and unscheduled Follow-Up visits, the Investigator evaluated the best corrected spherocylindrical refractive visual acuity and examined the subject for correal scarring and/or indications of microbial keratitis.
-The subjects were also questioned regarding their compliance with the lens wear schedule
+At the Enrollment Visit and at all scheduled and unscheduled Follow-Up visits, the Investigator evaluated the best corrected spherocylindrical refractive visual acuity and examined the subject for corneal scarring and/or indications of microbial keratitis.
+The subjects were also questioned regarding their compliance with the lens wear schedule The last scheduled follow-up visit during Phase 2 was the 48-Month Visit.
+If a subject exited the study in Phase 2 before the 48-Month Visit, the subject as considered completed, if he/she completed a 12-Month Visit or later.
+The duration of the study extended until the time that the last subject enrolled had completed 12 months of contact lens wear in Phase I.

-Data Analysis and Results Data Analysis and Results Therapeutic success was reported in 83% of the eyes where the lens was used as a post-surgical bandage, and 100% in each case of mechanical support (3), epithelial abnormalities (1), bullous keratopathy (1), and filamentary keratitis (1).
+Data Analysis and Kesults Therapeutic success was reported in 83% of the eyes where the lens was used as a post-surgical bandage, and 100% in each case of mechanical support (3), epithelial abnormalities (1), bullous keratopathy (1), and filamentary keratitis (1).
 Fifteen of 19 eyes (79%) with post-surgical epithelial defects were successful within 3 days to 3 weeks.
 All subjects reported symptomatic relief.
-Complications included infectious keratitis in 2 subjects that were being treated for post-PK persistent epithelial defect and corneal vascularization obespredii one case where the cornea was already compromised. vascularization observed in one case where the cornea was already compromised due to a grade 4 alkali injury.
-The investigators reported the overall study therapeutic success in $87\% \left(26/30\right)$ of the eyes.
+Complications included infectious keratitis in 2 subjects that were being treated for post-PK persistent epithelial defect and corneal wascularization observed in one case where the cornea was a leardy compromised. vascularization observed in one case where the cornea was already compromised due to a grade 4 alkali injury.
+The investigators reported the overall study therapeutic success in 87% (26/30) of the eyes.